-People with rare diseases often have limited access to diagnosis, treatment, and care.
-The disparities can be even greater for people from underrepresented racial, ethnic, or other minority groups in both access to care and underrepresentation in research and clinical trials.
-Together, these disparities make timely diagnosis and adequate treatment exponentially harder, potentially resulting in serious health consequences.3
+People with rare neurological diseases often have limited access to diagnosis, treatment, and care.
+The disparities can be even greater for people from underrepresented ethnic or other minority groups in both access to care and underrepresentation in research and clinical trials.
+Together, these disparities make timely diagnosis and adequate treatment exponentially harder, potentially resulting in serious health consequences.2

-Sleep deficiencies, which include insufficient or long sleep duration, poor sleep quality, and irregular timing of sleep, are disproportionately distributed among populations that experience health disparities in the United States.4 Studies have also suggested that racial/ethnic minorities and the socioeconomically disadvantaged may be more likely to experience sleep patterns that are associated with adverse health outcomes.
-Adverse outcomes of insufficient sleep and/or sleep disorders include weight gain and obesity, cardiovascular disease, diabetes, accidents and injuries, stress, pain, neurocognitive dysfunction, psychiatric symptoms, and mortality.5
+Sleep deficiencies, which include insufficient or long sleep duration, poor sleep quality, and irregular timing of sleep, are disproportionately distributed among populations that experience health disparities in the United States.3 Studies have also suggested that ethnic minorities and the socioeconomically disadvantaged may be more likely to experience sleep patterns that are associated with adverse health outcomes.
+Adverse outcomes of insufficient sleep and/or sleep disorders include weight gain and obesity, cardiovascular disease, diabetes, accidents and injuries, stress, pain, neurocognitive dysfunction, psychiatric symptoms, and mortality.4

 Incomplete proposals will not be considered for review.

-Harmony will not accept applications for Medical Education Grants nor Investigator Sponsored Studies (ISS) through the Progress at the Heart program.
-Applications for Harmony-sponsored Medical Education Grants can be submitted here and ISS here.
+Harmony Biosciences will not accept applications for Medical Education Grants nor Investigator Sponsored Studies through the Progress at the Heart program.
+Applications for Harmony-sponsored Medical Education Grants can be submitted here and Investigator Sponsored Studies here.

 Harmony reserves the right to withdraw this program prior to selecting and awarding grants.